 Live Webinar With Rachel Ramirez

-Join DomesticShelters.org and Rachel Ramirez, LISW-S, RA, founder and director of the Ohio Domestic Violence Network’s Center on Partner-Inflicted Brain Injury in a live webinar on Dec.
-10 and learn more about her research.
-Click here to learn more and register.
-(WEBINAR IS NOW FULL.
-Email firstname.lastname@example.org to join the waitlist)
+DomesticShelters.org and Rachel Ramirez, LISW-S, RA, founder and director of the Ohio Domestic Violence Network’s Center on Partner-Inflicted Brain Injury hosted a live webinar on Dec.
+10, 2020.
+You can view a recording of the event in our video library.

 Receive new and helpful articles weekly.
 Sign up here.